michael-sumner/go-make-things/content/notes/ditching-cable.md

 ### Roku

 [Roku](https://www.roku.com) is a tiny little box with a simple remote control that turns your dumb TV into a smart one.
 You can install apps for all of the streaming services listed above and more.
-I recommend the Roku 3 (unless you're into 4k TV, in which case you'll want the Roku 4).

-I also have a Roku Streaming Stick for when I travel.
-The tradeoff for the small form factor is that it's really underpowered and slow, so I don't recommend it for daily use.
+If you're looking for the cheapest way to get started, the [Roku Premiere+](https://www.roku.com/products/roku-premiere-plus) is a great value.
+The new remotes (which I *don't* have, unfortunately) even let you control your TV's power and volume.

+I have the [Roku Ultra](https://www.roku.com/products/roku-ultra), which has a few extra bells and whistles.
+But I would probably have purchased the Premiere+ if it was available at the time (it didn't exist when I bought mine).

+Roku also sells a [Streaming Stick](https://www.roku.com/products/streaming-stick) that's the same price as the Premiere+ but in a smaller form factor.
+I have one, and have found it to be laggy and underpowered.
+I would avoid it.

-Roku's can be hardwired with an ethernet cable, but they can also run on your wifi network, which means you can place them wherever you have a TV.
+Roku's run on your wifi network, and connect to your TV with an HDMI cable, which means you can place them wherever you want to put a TV, even if there's no internet or cable outlet there.

+#### What if you already have a smart TV?

+Personally, I would still go with a Roku.

+TV manufactures are notoriously bad at software design, and the app selection can often be quite limited compared to what you get with Roku.
+There have also been some privacy issues with smart TVs in the past, and problems with updating software.

+I actually have a smart TV, but refuse to connect it to the web.

 #### Why not Apple TV?

 I own a lot of Apple products, and I often get asked why I don't use an Apple TV.

-Apple TV *still* doesn't have a native Amazon Video app, and I watch a lot of Amazon video content.
-If I rented most of my stuff from iTunes instead, I might feel differently.
+For a long time, Apple TV didn't have a native Amazon Video app, and I used to watch a lot of Amazon video content.
+They do have one now.

-It's worth noting that you can watch Amazon Video by airplaying it from an iPhone or iPad, but that's a pain in the ass.
+I recently looked at switching over from Roku to Apple TV, but they *start* at $150 for the same features as the Roku Premiere+.
+And honestly, the remote control just isn't as good.

+When a product is your primary TV viewing device, details like that matter.

 ### A Digital Antenna